EdwardModelChef/EdwardModelChef.github.io/README.md

 # Edward Hong Wang - Personal Website

-This repository contains the code for my personal website hosted on GitHub Pages.
+This repository contains the code for my personal academic website hosted on GitHub Pages.

+## About

+This website showcases my research, teaching, and projects in AI and machine learning, with a focus on:
+- Multi-modal LLMs and their applications
+- Neural implants and health monitoring systems
+- Contextualized subtitles for the deaf and hard-of-hearing
+- Vision transformers for video understanding

+## Features

+- Clean, responsive design
+- Smooth scrolling animations
+- Project galleries with video embeds
+- Mobile-friendly layout
+- Academic-focused presentation

-## Setup Instructions
+## Recent Updates

-1. **Repository Setup**
-   - Fork or clone this repository to your GitHub account
-   - Rename the repository to `EdwardModelChef.github.io` (replacing "EdwardModelChef" with your GitHub username if different)

-2. **Customize Content**
-   - Update the profile picture: Replace `images/profile.jpg` with your photo
-   - Edit `index.html` to update your personal information
-   - Modify sections (About, Research, Publications, etc.) with your content

-3. **Deployment**
-   - Push changes to your GitHub repository
-   - GitHub will automatically deploy your site at `https://EdwardModelChef.github.io`
-   - You can check the deployment status in the "Settings" > "Pages" section of your GitHub repository
+- Added smooth section transitions and animations
+- Improved navigation with active section highlighting
+- Added contextualized subtitles project
+- Enhanced mobile responsiveness
+- Optimized favicon and visual elements

 ## Local Development